astropy/photutils/docs/aperture.rst

 The simplest method for doing so would be to perform photometry in an annulus aperture to define the mean background level.
-Alternatively, one can use aperture masks to directly access the pixel values in an aperture (e.g. an annulus), and thus apply more advanced statistics (e.g. a sigma-clipped median within the annulus).
+Alternatively, one can use aperture masks to directly access the pixel values in an aperture (e.g., an annulus), and thus apply more advanced statistics (e.g., a sigma-clipped median within the annulus).
 We show examples of both below.

 Simple mean within a circular annulus